About

 LoomCraft is a small, US-based specialist shop built around one category: frame looms and tapestry weaving kits that are simple enough for a first project and sturdy enough to keep using after it.

-We don't sell a catalog of unrelated craft products.
-We sell weaving looms — three frame sizes, with or without a starter set of wool — and we'd rather do that one thing honestly than pad a storefront with items we haven't actually looked at.
-Every loom we carry gets assembled and tested in-house before it goes on the site, and every claim on this site is checked against what we measured, not what a supplier's marketing copy says.
+One category, done properly: weaving looms in three frame sizes, with or without a starter set of wool.
+Every loom we carry gets assembled and tested in-house before it goes on the site, and every claim on this site is checked against what we measured, not what marketing copy says.

 Why a frame loom, and why us